Emergency Management and Homeland Security

 Evacuation Plans

-When community evacuations become necessary, local officials provide information to the public through the media, door-to-door notification or citizen telephonic notification system.
-Additionally, there may be circumstances under which you and your family feel threatened or endangered and you need to leave your home, school, or workplace to avoid these situations.
-The amount of time you have to leave will depend on the hazard.
-Many disasters allow no time for people to gather even the most basic necessities, which is why planning ahead is essential.
-Listed below are guidelines to assist each family is preparing for the event of an evacuation:
+When community evacuations become necessary, local officials provide information through media, door-to-door notification, or telephonic notification.
+Additionally, you may feel threatened and choose to leave.
+The amount of time you have depends on the hazard.
+Some disasters allow no time to gather necessities, which is why planning ahead is essential.
+Listed below are evacuation guidelines:

 Always:

-Gas stations may be closed during emergencies and unable to pump gas during power outages.
+• Gas stations may be closed or unable to pump during outages.

-- Plan to take one car per family to reduce congestion and delay.
+• Plan to take one car per family to reduce congestion.

-- Make transportation arrangements with friends or your local government if you do not own a car.
+• Make transportation arrangements if you do not own a car.

 If time permits: